 Even though the symptoms produced by a vaginal yeast infection (also referred to as vaginal candidiasis or yeast vaginitis) are similar among affected women, they are not at all specific.
-In fact, studies have shown that many women attempt to treat what they believe are yeast infections using over-the-counter medications when they actually have a different condition.
-So, if you are unsure about whether or not you have a yeast infection, or if you have never had one before, it's important to see your doctor to be sure that you are treating the correct conditions before starting any treatment.
+In fact, studies have shown that many women attempt to treat what they believe are the early symptoms and signs of a vaginal yeast infection using over-the-counter medications when they actually have a different condition.
+So, if you are unsure about whether or not you have a yeast infection, or if you have never had one before, it's important to see a doctor to be sure that you are treating the correct conditions before starting any treatment.

 Main Article on Vaginal Yeast Infection Symptoms and Signs